jarlandi/sna/laboratory/session-1/cytoscape_fast_guide.md

 # 8. Apps installation

-Choose one of the following options to install an APP:
+Choose one of the following options to install an APP (plug-in):

-1. Install from [Cytoscap store](https://apps.cytoscape.org/apps) (keep Cytoscape application open)
+1. Install from [Cytoscap store](https://apps.cytoscape.org/apps) (keep Cytoscape application open in the meanwhile)
 1. Select ``Apps > App Manager``, search for the plug-in name, select, and press ``Install``.
 1. Download a jar file from [Cytoscap store](https://apps.cytoscape.org/apps) and then select ``Apps > App Manager`` and ``Install from file ...``.